boscoh/embellish/readme.md

 Well, here's what I recommend:

-  - markdown for markup
+  - markdown for marking-up your prose
-  - YAML for metadata
+  - YAML to describe your page metadata
-  - HAML/Jinja2 for templating
+  - HAML/Jinja2 for templating HTML
-  - SASS for CSS
+  - SASS for concise CSS

-It is ironic, I know, but all that significant whitespace technology - YAML, HAML and SASS - came from Ruby.
+It is ironic, I know, but all that significant whitespace technology - YAML, HAML and SASS - is more prevalent in the Ruby world.
 But when placed in the context of Python, they fit better than a tuxedo on Daniel Craig.

 In particular, content is expected as markdown with a YAML header (separated by `---`), call this `example.mkd`: